fpsvogel/reading/README.md

 ## CSV documentation

 The [CSV format guide](https://github.com/fpsvogel/reading/blob/main/doc/csv-format-guide.rb) shows by example how to set up a CSV reading log of your own.
-If you prefer looking at tests, see [`test/csv_parse_test.rb`](https://github.com/fpsvogel/reading/blob/main/test/csv_parse_test.rb).

 The parsing features are documented more comprehensively in [`test/csv_parse_test.rb`](https://github.com/fpsvogel/reading/blob/main/test/csv_parse_test.rb).

 ## How to add a reading page to your site

-The Reading gem parses your CSV reading log, and then it's up to you to display that parsed information on a webpage.
-I've set up my personal site so that it automatically parses my reading log during site generation, and it even automatically re-generates every week to update my reading page.
-I explain how I did this in my tutorial ["Build a blog with Bridgetown"](https://fpsvogel.com/posts/2021/build-a-blog-with-bridgetown), which may be less useful if you use something other than [Bridgetown](https://www.bridgetownrb.com/) for your site… but you should use Bridgetown, it's great 😉
+After Reading parses your CSV reading log, it's up to you to display that parsed information on a webpage.
+I've set up my personal site so that it automatically parses my reading log during site generation, and it's even automatically generated every week to update my reading page.
+I explain how I did this in my tutorial ["Build a blog with Bridgetown"](https://fpsvogel.com/posts/2021/build-a-blog-with-bridgetown), which may give you ideas even if you don't use [Bridgetown](https://www.bridgetownrb.com/) to build your site… but you should use Bridgetown, it's great 😉

 ## Contributing